Cathedraltown: Architecture and art

 Designed under the direction of Donald Buttress, Cathedraltown reflects the Regency and Georgian architecture that was popular in London in the late 18th an early 19th centuries.

-In July 2017 a statue of the cow A Brookview Tony Charity was erected in Cathedraltown to some controversy.
+In July 2017 a statue of the cow Brookview Tony Charity was erected in Cathedraltown to some controversy.
 The statue is of a prize-winning cow that was owned jointly by Romandale Farms and Hanover Hill Farms, in the nearby town of Port Perry, where the cow resided.
 Romandale Farms donated the statue to honour Charity In October 2017, Markham City Council voted to search for a new location for the statue.
 As of May 2018, the statue has been taken down and placed in storage until a more suitable and accepted home for Charity can be found.

 Public transit

 The following bus routes serve the neighbourhood: